Juiced Bikes Scrambler Electric Bike Review

 Frameset and Geometry

-Right off the bat with the Scrambler is you’ll notice that the design doesn’t look like your average e-bike.
-In fact, you can even argue that it doesn’t look like a traditional bicycle.
-However, as far as we’re concerned, the design works.
+Right off the bat with the Scrambler is you’ll notice that the design doesn’t look like your average e-bike, instead this is a moped-style electric bike that shares a lot of features with electric mopeds but passes as an ebike.

 The Scramble gives off that classic vibe that seems to stem from the frame design or the leather seat.
 And, keeps the same performance as the Juiced Scorpion.